haekb/nolf1-modernizer/nolf-modernizer-readme.txt

 Unfortuantely we can't fix everything!
 Here's a list of known bugs.

 Bug: I get a black screen underwater!
 This is due to Intel's onboard graphics not liking Direct3D/DirectX7.
 If your computer has a dedicated gpu, you can try forcing it on by plugging in an external monitor.
-Or try using DGVoodoo2.
+Or enable "Intel HD Graphics Fix" in Display options.

 Bug: The game crashes with "NOLF Error: Couldn't set D3D Emulation mode."
 In advanced options of the launcher try checking "Restore Default Options".
 Also make sure the Display selected is your primary monitor.